mayavend/diabetes-tracker/README.md

 diaBEATes is a prototype diabetes and prediabetes tracking app built as a class project.
 It is designed to help a user do more than just record numbers.
 The app combines logging, analytics, report generation, rule-based insights, question answering, and immediate emotional support into a single product system.

-This project is not a trained machine learning model.
-It is an application-focused AI product prototype built to explore how lightweight intelligence, careful UX, and supportive health design can help people better understand glucose patterns and communicate about them.
+This project is an application-focused AI product prototype built to explore how lightweight intelligence, careful UX, and supportive health design can help people better understand glucose patterns and communicate about them.

 ## Overview

 Many diabetes tools help people log data, but logging by itself is often not enough.
 A glucose number only becomes useful when the user can place it in context:

 - What did I eat?
-- Did I sleep poorly?
-- Was this before a meal or after one?
 - Is this part of a trend or a one-off reading?
 - What should I pay attention to this week?
 - What do I show my doctor?